15 WLW/Lesbian Romance Books You Must Read

 9. Georgia Peaches and Other Forbidden Fruit

-It is an LGBT book that deals with religion as well.
+This is an LGBT book that deals with religion as well.
 A girl (Joanna Gordon) who likes girls also deals with her father being a pastor.
 Her dad is a radio evangelist.
-So it deals a lot with her religion and sexuality.
+So, it deals a lot with her religion and sexuality.
 At the same time, Joanna moves from a big town where she is widely accepted to a small town where she has to stay closeted.

 This book is essential for some people to read.
 A lot of people are looking for LGBT books that deal with religion.
 So I highly recommend this one for everyone, especially queer people, to discover them through the story.